christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 So basically, after my research and understanding, defining a new object the native way requires two constructors.
 One constructor which is just a handler for instantiating, and one constructor to instantiate a prototype.
 So the conclusion here is that we have two types of inheritance:

 1. You define two constructors, an "instantiation constructor" and a "prototype constructor".
-An instantiated prototype is set as the prototype of the "instantiation constructor".
-This means that the prototype of your instantiated object is actually a **prototype of that object**... without any manipulation from the "instantiation constructor"
+The "instantiation constructor" has a prototype property where an instance of the "prototype constructor" is located.
+This means that the prototype of your instantiated object by defenition is a **prototype**.
+The prototype is "all that object is" and your instantiated object is the bare minimum, everything else is inherited from the prototype.

 2. You define a single constructor with a prototype that holds the methods for your constructor.
-This is a very typical pattern, though it breaks with the way JavaScript does it natively
+This is a very typical pattern, though it breaks with the way JavaScript does it natively because here the constructor that instantiates new objects and the prototype is "all that object is".
+Natively only the prototype should be "all that object is" and the constructor is just there to produce the "bare minimum" object that inherits from its prototype

 Doing a lot of testing and research to write this article it has actually occured to me that it makes perfect sense that the prototype of your object is the complete object with all methods and default values... like, actually a prototype of it... not just an object-container for methods you want to share across instances.
 The actual job of a constructor is to instantiate a new object, manipulate its properties and attach the prototype.
 Not splitting the definition of your object across a constructor and a plain prototype object, like this: